calebstrain/OS/README.md

 # OS

-## Simple Programming Assignments for Operating Systems with Rincon
+## Collection of simple programming assignments for Operating Systems